Phala-Network/rmrk-substrate/scripts/pw/README.md

 await api.tx.pwNftSale.initOriginOfShellTypeCounts().signAndSend(overlord, {nonce: -1});
 ```

-### Generate Redeem Spirit and Whitelist Signatures
+### Generate RedeemSpirit and BuyPrimeOriginOfShells Signatures
 To avoid accounts transacting with the runtime directly via polkadot.js or scripts, the metadata is signed by the `overlord` account.
 This will allow for the backend to verify the claim and proceed with minting of a given NFT.
-Here is an example of signing the `OverlordMessage` with the account address and a purpose enum `MessageType` with values of `RedeemSpirit` or `Whitelist`.
+Here is an example of signing the `OverlordMessage` with the account address and a purpose enum `MessageType` with values of `RedeemSpirit` or `BuyPrimeOriginOfShells`.
 ```javascript
 // RedeemSpirit
 const messageType = api.createType('MessageType', 'RedeemSpirit');